evanroman/orchestrateblogpost/post.md

-Data Denormalization: Going from relational to orchestrate
+Data Denormalization: Going from relational to Orchestrate
 ====
 You may have just moved from Postgres to Orchestrate, and found your application doing several queries from multiple collections to load a single page.
 You may have your data organized neatly in different collections.